datadreamer-dev/DataDreamer/README.md

 * Runs that are important can be saved an "experiment" so they can be more easily found later when reporting results in a paper or presentation.
 * Helps you more easily run your codebase against different types of accelerator devices (CUDA, TPU, etc.).
 * Helps you keep your code clean by linting and formating your code using [flake8](https://pypi.org/project/flake8/), [flake8-bugbear](https://github.com/PyCQA/flake8-bugbear), [black](https://pypi.org/project/black/), and [isort](https://pypi.org/project/isort/).
 It also enforces a max [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity).
+* Helps test and measure code coverage of the project with [pytest](https://docs.pytest.org/).
 * The project includes a helpful VSCode extensions and configurations for automatically formatting, linting, generating Python docstrings, etc.
 * Helps you write code with [GitHub Copilot](https://github.com/features/copilot).
 * The project allows for easy building, packaging, and distributing on PyPI via [poetry](https://python-poetry.org/).
+* The project allows for documentation building via [sphinx](https://www.sphinx-doc.org/en/master/).

 ## Table of Contents